Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Introduction

-We extend amortized Bayesian inference and predictive stacking to dynamic spatiotemporal models.
-Our proposed dynamic stacking method leverages the analytical tractability of \textsc{dlm} and alleviates computational costs for \textsc{bps}.
-We adopt online transfer learning, where data are analyzed in a sequential stream of $T$ time points, each corresponding to a temporal snapshot of a spatial random field.
+We develop a dynamic adaptation of Bayesian predictive stacking for spatiotemporal dynamic linear models.
+The proposed dynamic Bayesian predictive stacking (\textsc{dynbps}) leverages the analytical tractability of the \textsc{dlm} and alleviates the computational cost of \textsc{bps}.
+Data are processed online, in a sequential stream of $T$ time points, each corresponding to a temporal snapshot of a spatial random field.
 At each temporal data shard, we infer in parallel from closed-form posteriors for $J$ models, each corresponding to fixed values of spatial kernel hyperparameters, and propagate inference to the next time shard using forward filtering.
 For each time shard, we assimilate inference across the $J$ models using \textsc{bps} and proceed with backward sampling from $t=T, T-1,\ldots,1$ to complete the inference.
 A flow chart is supplied in Figure~\ref{fig:dataset_dependence} comprising three steps within each temporal ``cell'': (i) parallel computation of posterior distributions for each model specification; (ii) assimilate spatiotemporal inferences by stacking conjugate posteriors in closed form; and (iii) propagate information to the next step to deliver posterior-to-prior update.

 The manuscript is organized as follows.
 Section~\ref{sec:methodology} presents adaptive dynamic modeling and collects some of the necessary results on distribution theory that we will use.
 Section~\ref{sec:computational} provides details on the computational features of our inferential framework.
 Section~\ref{sec:simulations} provides results from simulation studies and Section~\ref{sec:dataappl} analyzes the extracted multivariate data from the \href{https://www.copernicus.eu}{Copernicus Data Space Ecosystem (CDSE)}.
 The paper concludes with remarks and implications for future research in Section~\ref{sec:discuss}.
 Supplements to Sections~\ref{sec:methodology},~\ref{sec:computational}~and~\ref{sec:simulations} are provided in Sections~\ref{sec:appendixA_theory},~\ref{sec:appendixB_algs}~and~\ref{sec:appendixC_sim}, respectively.
 Section~\ref{sec:appendix_eda} provides an overview of the specific dataset we analyze.
 Finally, Section~\ref{sec:appendixD_graphics} collects additional figures that complement the core exposition.